openvinotoolkit/model_server/docs/faces_analysis_dag.md

 ## Requesting the Service

-Exemplary client [faces_analysis_pipeline_client.py](../example_client/faces_analysis_pipeline_client.py) can be used to request pipeline deployed in previous step.
+Exemplary client [faces_analysis_pipeline_client.py](../example_client/faces_analysis_pipeline_client.py) can be used to request pipeline deployed in the previous step.

 From the context of [example_client](../example_client) folder install python3 requirements:
 ```bash
 pip install -r client_requirements.txt
 ```

-Now you can create directory for text images and run the client:
+Now you can create a directory for text images and run the client:
 ```bash
 mkdir results
 ```